blitz-js/drafts/004_blitz_session.md

 - From a security point of view, it is important that we also send a new refresh token.
 If we do not do that, then this flow is the same as the previous flow (from a security point of view).

 #### Session revocation
+- This is easily done by revoking the refresh session from the database.
+- This is also how user logout will be implemented.
+Furthermore, cookies will be cleared, and a header will be sent signalling to the frontend to remove the anti-csrf token from the localstorage.
+- Because we are using JWTs, technically, the session is not completely revoked immediately.
+A malicious user can still access the APIs with that JWT.
+Once the JWT expires (which has a very short lifetime), then the session will be completely revoked.
+This seems to provide a good balance between security and scalability.
+The alternative is to use opaque tokens instead of JWTs as the access token.

 #### Authorisation
 We want to be able to associate roles to sessions.
 There are many ways of doing this, but by default, we will allow just on role per session.
 This role information can be stored in the JWT access token.